Anaizing/anaizing-components/README.md

 <br>

-Click the link above to see the docs, complete with code examples and syntax highlighting!!
+Click the link above to see the docs, complete with code examples, syntax highlighting and even the props each component takes so you can customise it.
+Enjoy!!!

 <br>